signalfx/signalfx-agent/docs/auto-discovery.md

 ## Endpoint Config Mapping

-Sometimes it might be useful to use certain live attribute of a discovered endpoint (see [Autodiscovery](./auto-discovery.md)).
+Sometimes it might be useful to use certain attributes of a discovered endpoint (see [Autodiscovery](endpoint-discovery)).
 These discovered endpoints are created by [observers](./observer-config.md) and will usually contain a full set of metadata that the observer obtains coincidently when it is doing discovery (e.g. container labels).
 This metadata can be mapped